-No matter the reason for hiring a pet sitter or dog walker, you need to introduce your dog to the sitter in a way that cements a great relationship with that person from the get-go.
+No matter the reason for hiring a pet sitter or dog walker, you need to introduce your pet to the sitter in a way that cements a great relationship with that person from the get-go.

 You need to be there to moderate those first few meetings.
 If your dog sees you are relaxed in the presence of the pet sitter, he will pick up on your body language and will be more welcoming to the sitter.
 A professional pet sitter would require pre-sitting meetings between you and your dog before he or she would become your sitter.

-2. Share “insider” information with the pet sitter about your dog.
+Share “insider” information with the pet sitter about your dog.
 If she prefers to walk in one area of the yard instead of another, let the sitter know that.
 If your dog receives a treat at a specific time of the day make sure the sitter knows.
 Explain some of your dog’s unique body language and cues to the sitter.
 Perhaps your dog doesn’t bark to go outside, but instead sits and stares at you.
-If the sitter doesn’t know this, your dog may have an accident in the house.
+If the sitter doesn’t know what your furry friend expects, your dog may not know how to act and could even have an accident in the house.

-3. Give the pet sitter one of your dog’s favorite treats to feed him when she comes to the house.
+Give the pet sitter one of your dog’s favorite treats to feed him when she comes to the house.
 Let your dog approach the pet sitter on his terms – don’t force interaction.
 A professional pet sitter will also let you know how to make the introduction go smoothly.

 Before you leave town and leave your dog with the sitter, make certain the pet sitter comes to your home while you are still in the area to walk or spend time with your dog.
 You don’t want to be hundreds of miles away only to find out that your dog is being protective of the home and won’t let the pet sitter in!

-Also, don’t forget to let the pet sitter know who your family veterinarian is.
+It is important that you let your pet sitter know who your family veterinarian is.
 Contact your veterinarian and let him or her know your dog will be left with a pet sitter and if there are any emergencies, this person can act on your behalf in case you can’t be reached.

 Robbi Hess is a full-time pet blogger and multi-published author.
 She shares her life with a diva Poodle, a goofy Goldendoodle, two Devon Rex, a senior ginger kitty and three reptiles!